Thein-Naing/workout-api-mern/README.md

 }

-9.//create Signup.js for signup forn in pages folder:
+9.//create Signup.js for signup form in pages folder:

 import { useState, useEffect } from "react";